Norbyte/bg3se/Docs/API.md

 #### Ext.IO.AddPathOverride(originalPath, newPath)

 Redirects file access from `originalPath` to `newPath`.
-This is useful for overriding built-in files or resources that are otherwise not moddable, eg. UI Flash files.
+This is useful for overriding built-in files or resources that are otherwise not moddable.
-Make sure that the override is added as early as possible (preferably in `ModuleLoading`), as adding path overrides after the game has already loaded the resource has no effect.
+Make sure that the override is added as early as possible (preferably in `StatsLoaded`), as adding path overrides after the game has already loaded the resource has no effect.

 Example:
 ```lua